Get notified of page updates

 Risks for men with a mutation

-• mutations increase the risk for cancer.
-This risk may be associated with a younger onset and family cancer pattern consistent with hereditary cancer.
+mutations increase the risk for cancer.
+This risk may be associated with a younger age of diagnosis.
 More research is needed to better measure the lifetime cancer risk associated with a mutation in this gene.

 Other cancer risks for people with a mutation

-There is not yet enough research to conclude that a mutation is associated with an increased risk of other cancers.
+There is not yet enough research to conclude that a mutation increases the risk of other cancers.
 Research on the risk for cancer in people with mutations is ongoing.

 Get Support